Diary of a Network Geek

 Looking for a few good Wallpapers?

-Filed under: Fun — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:53 am for you boring, normal people.
+Filed under: Fun — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:53 am for you boring, normal people.

 Well, here’s a place to get them!